kongondo/MenuBuilder/README.md

 The third argument is similar to the $options passed to **render()** but accepts slightly only a limited number of options as noted below.

-### Options
+#### getMenuItems() Options

 * From the options available to **render()** above, 5 also apply to **getMenuItems()**: *default_title, default_class, include_children, m_max_level and current_class_level*.
 In addition, **getMenuItems()** also takes a number of options only applicable to it as outlined below.
 * In this section the term navigation is used in the context of menus only.
 * The term 'Class(es)' indicates that multiple CSS Classes can be applied, separated by space.

 1. **default_title**:  Controls whether to display Menu Builder saved menu item titles/labels versus displaying pages' actual/current titles.
-This is useful in scenarios where, for example, you need dynamic titles such as in a multilingual environment where you would want navigation labels to change depending on the current language.
+This is useful in scenarios where, for example, you need dynamic titles such as in a multi-lingual environment where you would want navigation labels to change depending on the current language.
 The default option is to display saved titles.
 To instead display actual titles, set option to **'default_title' => 1** in your options array.
 2. **default_class**:  **For menus only** and at all menu levels (i.e. nesting), a CSS Class(es) applied to each menu item (e.g. a Bootstrap or Foundation CSS Class).
 3. **include_children**:  Controls whether to display viewable descendant ProcessWire pages (children, grandchildren, etc.) of Menu Builder ProcessWire pages' navigation items at runtime as opposed to editing and saving them in Menu Builder admin.
 This is useful in a number of cases.
 For instance, you may wish to limit the number of menu items appearing in a particular menu in the the Menu Builder admin, e.g. in cases where these are many.
 This option can be applied globally (i.e. at a menu-level/$options level) and locally (at a menu-item-level).
 Item-level settings mean that only children of the specified item will be included.
 The 'include_children' option is disabled by default.
 Please see below for further details on how to use the feature.
 4. **m_max_level**:  This is a menu-only option related to the **include children** feature.
 It limits the depth from within which viewable descendant pages can be retrieved for display in a menu.
 The default is 1.
 This means that only fetch immediate children.
 A value of 2 means fetch both children and grandchildren, etc. The option can be applied globally and locally as explained previously.